 Only RNIB and HMRC.
 We won’t share it with anyone else.

 Let's create a world without barriers for all blind and partially sighted people

-Generous supporters like you are the reason we are able to help so many people.
+Generous supporters like you are the reason we can help those affected by sight loss.
 But there is still a huge number out there who need our support.
-Simply by making a Gift Aid declaration, you could help change many more lives.
+By making a simple Gift Aid declaration, you could help change many more lives.